 Like the body, our mind also plays the same trick to maintaining an equilibrium of our habits.
 So that we do things that we are comfortable with over a period of time.

 Though we get motivated by many celebrities, leaders, and speakers when we listen to them, read them or watch them.
-We always come across phrases like “Massive success demands massive action” and “Set big goals, think big and start big with life altering plans”.
-These phrases are highly inspiring, therefore, we start changing things rapidly, start taking massive action and end up with massive roadblocks, drain out of energy and we tend to realise that we are not able to match up with our expectations and get frustrated after taking the road for a while.
+We always come across phrases like “Massive success demands massive action” and “Set big goals, think big and start big with life-altering plans.”
+These phrases are highly inspiring, therefore, we start changing things rapidly, start taking massive action and end up with massive roadblocks, drain out of energy and we tend to realize that we are not able to match up with our expectations and get frustrated after taking the road for a while.

 This happens because we are by design adjusting our systems to reach our equilibrium that we are used to.
 When we take massive action, stepping outside our normal boundary, all our internal forces pull us back to our equilibrium.

-Almost all who has tried to make big changes in life must have experienced some of this.
-George Leonard says “Resistance is proportionate to the size and speed of the change, not to whether the change is a favourable or unfavourable one.”
+Almost all who have tried to make big changes in life must have experienced some of this.
+George Leonard says “Resistance is proportionate to the size and speed of the change, not to whether the change is a favorable or unfavorable one.”